-People make sense of their lives in different ways .
+We all make sense of our lives in different ways.

 Why should we care about someone in another country?
 Or about an elephant in Nigeria?
 Or the environment in Brazil?
 Because everything is connected and because YOU are part of everything.
 Beautifully illustrated, Everything is Connected invites kids to consider the connection between all things.